danialnoaein/gaia/usecases.md

 - (??needed?) if called without token, ask for token and reload using ?token=x
 - use speech recognition
 - with pubkey for encryption and different target server
+- store data into localstorage in case of network issues or browser was closed
 - later: get settings, e.g. language, keywords from gaia before text input
 - quickly add tags (icons): fun task, painful task (sad smily), urgent ("bomb" icon), important task (!), shop, learn, job, hobby, ...

 ### **Open issues**
-- define API to Gaia
+- (done) define API to Gaia
 ---

 ## **UC Quicknotes using speech**